touchlab/DroidconKotlin/README.md

 ## Customizing

 If you're using Sessionize for your event, you can use the app pretty easily.
-Customizing config touches a number of places which will be refactored in the coming weeks.
-Primarily you'll need to point to your data urls, change the data seed files, and change the color settings.
+Customized config is kind of spread throughout the app.
+Primarily you'll need to point to your data urls, change the data seed files for speakers/sessions/sponsors, and change the color settings.

 The UI is in the process of being fully ported to Google's Material Components, with a centralized color and font theme.
 That's